-- (1) This section applies to all persons who possess and use byproduct material under a general license issued by the commissioner for ownership of byproduct material within the state. - (2) This section shall not apply to any person to the extent such person is subject to regulation by the U.S. Nuclear Regulatory Commission.
+- (1) This section applies to all persons who possess and use byproduct material under a general license issued by the commissioner for ownership of byproduct material within the state of Connecticut. - (2) This section shall not apply to any person to the extent such person is subject to regulation by the U.S. Nuclear Regulatory Commission.

-(c) Certain measuring, gauging, or controlling devices.
+(c) Certain measuring, gauging or controlling devices.

-(1) In addition to the requirements of 10 CFR 31.5 as incorporated by reference in section 22a-153-1 of the Regulations of Connecticut State Agencies, a general licensee subject to registration under 10 CFR 31.5(c)(13)(i) or possessing general licensed devices containing one millicurie (1 mCi) or thirty-seven megabecquerels (37 MBq) or more of accelerator-produced material, as determined on the date of manufacture, or one tenth of a millicurie (0.1 mCi) or three and seven tenths megabecquerels (3.7 MBq) or more of radium-226 shall perform the actions identified in subdivision (2) of this subsection.
+(1) In addition to the requirements of 10 CFR 31.5 as incorporated by reference in section 22a-153-1 of the Regulations of Connecticut State Agencies, a general licensee subject to registration under 10 CFR 31.5(c)(13)(i) or possessing general licensed devices containing 37 Megabecquerels (37 MBq) or one millicurie (mCi) or more of accelerator-produced material, as determined on the date of manufacture, or 3.7 Megabecquerels (3.7 MBq) or one tenth of a millicurie (0.1 mCi) or more of radium-226 shall perform the actions identified in subdivision (2) of this subsection.